-Both the men’s and women’s weigh just slightly more than half of what the average running shoe does, with the men’s coming in at 7.3 ounces, and the women’s at a nice 6.3 ounces.
+Both the men’s and women’s weigh just slightly more than half of what the average running shoe does.
+The men’s version comes in in at 7.3 ounces, and the women’s is a nice 6.3 ounces.

 One of the best features of this shoe, and something that contributes to its cloud-like weight, is Brooks’ DNA FLASH midsole technology.
 Following in the footsteps of other successful lightweight shoe designs, Brooks have incorporated a nitrogen-infused midsole.

-This means the foam is ultra-lightweight, but still provides a springy, responsive cushioning that will serve your feet well no matter the surface.
+The end product is an ultra-light foam that provides a springy, responsive cushioning.
+It serves your feet well no matter the surface.
 The woven upper also helps give you a cloud-like feel as you’re running, and allows for great airflow.

-The only potential downside is that they don’t come in wide sizes, which may mean runners who usually order a wide size won’t find a great fit for them.
+The only potential downside is that they don’t come in widths like EE or EEEE, which may mean runners who usually order a wide size won’t find a great fit for them.
 Other than that, the great features on this shoe make it top of our best lightweight running shoes.